 Visuomotor policy learning~\cite{chi2023diffusion,ze20243d,black2024pi_0,bjorck2025gr00t,kim2024openvla} has shown great promise in enabling robots to perform open-world manipulation, yet it typically requires large-scale paired visual-action data for effective learning.
 Unfortunately, collecting such data on real robots is labor-intensive and often limited to specific environments.
 The high cost and environment-specific nature of robotic data collection remain a fundamental bottleneck to the generalization of visuomotor policies across diverse real-world scenarios~\cite{mirchandani2024so}.

 In contrast to on-robot data collection, open-world images can be acquired at extremely low cost and encompass a vast diversity of scenarios that naturally align with real-world robotic tasks.
 Harnessing such rich visual resources offers a promising path toward building scalable, general-purpose robotic policies~\cite{zhang2024vision, laurenccon2024matters}.
-Indeed, the remarkable success of large vision–language models (VLMs)~\cite{achiam2023gpt, bai2025qwen2,lu2024deepseek} has demonstrated that open-world images provide a powerful foundation for training capable, generalist perception systems.
+Indeed, the remarkable success of large vision-language models (VLMs)~\cite{achiam2023gpt, bai2025qwen2,lu2024deepseek} has demonstrated that open-world images provide a powerful foundation for training capable, generalist perception systems.
 However, robotic policy learning imposes unique demands: it requires not only semantically meaningful visual inputs but also physically grounded, executable action sequences~\cite{chi2023diffusion,zhao2023learning,fu2024mobile}.
 This mismatch prevents the effective utilization of open-world images for robot learning.

-To address the complementary limitations of open-world images and robot-collected data, a growing line of work seeks to derive robot-relevant action representations from unstructured visual data, yet existing approaches remain limited in their ability to harness in-the-wild images for scalable robot learning.
-For instance, previous \textit{real-to-sim-to-real} methods~\cite{torne2024robot,li2024robogsim,qureshi2025splatsim,lou2025robo,jia2025discoverse} require explicit reconstruction of physical workspaces to build simulation environments for data generation.
+To address the complementary limitations of open-world images and robot-collected data, a growing line of work seeks to derive robot-relevant action representations from unstructured visual data.
+However, existing approaches remain limited in their ability to harness in-the-wild images for scalable robot learning.
+Previous \textit{real-to-sim-to-real} methods~\cite{torne2024robot,li2024robogsim,qureshi2025splatsim,lou2025robo,jia2025discoverse} require explicit reconstruction of physical workspaces to build simulation environments for data generation.
 This reliance on scene-specific acquisition prevents them from leveraging arbitrary open-world images, fundamentally limiting their scalability.
-Meanwhile, recent works~\cite{bruce2024genie, yang2023learning, zhou2024robodreamer, zhang2024combo, zhen2025tesseract, jang2025dreamgen} leverage vision generative models to predict future visual observations of robot actions within real-world scenes.
-However, due to the limitations of existing video generation models, they cannot provide explicit robot actions and struggle to generate long-horizon or instruction-driven tasks of higher complexity.
+Meanwhile, recent works~\cite{bruce2024genie, yang2023learning, zhou2024robodreamer, zhang2024combo, zhen2025tesseract, jang2025dreamgen} leverage vision generative models to predict future visual observations and robot actions within real-world scenes.
+However, due to the inherent limitations of video generation models, they cannot provide explicit robot actions and struggle to generate long-horizon or complex instruction-driven tasks.